 (i) “Value” with respect to Other Eligible Support and Other Posted Support means: The Valuation Percentage times the stated amount then available under the Letter of Credit to be unconditionally drawn by the Secured Party.

-(ii) “Transfer” with respect to Other Eligible Support and Other Posted Support means: For purposes of Paragraph 3(a), delivery of the Letter of Credit by the Pledgor to the Secured Party at the address specified in this Annex or delivery of an executed amendment to such Letter of Credit (extending the term or increasing the amount available to the Secured Party thereunder) by the Pledgor to the Secured Party at the address specified in this Annex; and for purposes of Paragraph 3(b), return of the Letter of Credit by the Secured Party to the Pledgor, at the address specified in this Annex, or delivery of an executed amendment to the Letter of Credit in form and substance satisfactory to the Pledgor, reducing the amount available to the Secured Party thereunder by the Pledgor to the Secured Party at the address specified in this Annex.
+(ii) “Transfer” with respect to Other Eligible Support and Other Posted Support means: For purposes of Paragraph 3(a), delivery of the duly executed Letter of Credit by the Pledgor to the Secured Party at the address specified in this Annex, together with evidence of the authority, incumbency and specimen signature of each person authorized to execute the Letter of Credit or any amendment thereto on behalf of its issuer or delivery of an executed amendment to such Letter of Credit (extending the term or increasing the amount available to the Secured Party thereunder) by the Pledgor to the Secured Party at the address specified in this Annex; and for purposes of Paragraph 3(b), return of the Letter of Credit by the Secured Party to the Pledgor, at the address specified in this Annex, or delivery of an executed amendment to the Letter of Credit in form and substance satisfactory to the Pledgor, reducing the amount available to the Secured Party thereunder by the Pledgor to the Secured Party at the address specified in this Annex.

 (iii) All Other Eligible Support and Other Posted Support consisting of Letters of Credit shall be issued and maintained in accordance with the provisions set forth in Exhibit A and Schedule 1 attached hereto.
+If there is any inconsistency between the terms of this Annex and Exhibit A or Schedule 1, the documents shall govern in priority as follows: the executed Letter of Credit in the form of Schedule 1, Exhibit A, this Paragraph 13 to the ISDA Credit Support Annex, the Schedule to the ISDA Master Agreement, the ISDA Credit Support Annex, the ISDA Master Agreement

 (k) Demands and Notices.